frePPLe/frepple/doc/user-guide/model-reference/resources.rst

 cost             double            The cost of using 1 unit of this resource for 1 hour.

                                    The default value is 0.
-detectproblems   boolean           Set this field to false to suppress problem detection on
-                                   this resource.

-                                   Default is true.
 maxearly         duration          Time window before the ask date where we look for available
                                    capacity.